When Markets Are Social Institutions: Moral Economy and Symbolic Capital in the Buffalo Trade at Bolu Market, Toraja ?

 Abstract

-Traditional animal markets function not only as arenas for economic exchange but also as social spaces shaped by cultural values, social networks, and local power structures.
-This study aims to analyze the processes of purchasing decision-making and buffalo price determination at the Bolu Animal Market in North Toraja, Indonesia, from the perspective of economic sociology.
-A qualitative approach with a case study design was employed.
-Data were collected through participant observation, in-depth interviews with traders, buyers, and customary leaders, as well as supporting documentation.
-The data were analyzed thematically using the theoretical framework of social embeddedness (Granovetter), moral economy (Polanyi), and social and symbolic capital (Bourdieu).
+Research Design and Methodology: The research aims to analyze how economic practices in the traditional livestock market are embedded within social relations, cultural values, and local power structures.
+This study employed a qualitative approach with a case study design.
+Data were collected through participant observation, in-depth interviews with traders, buyers, and traditional leaders, as well as supporting documentation.
+The data were analyzed thematically using the concepts of social embeddedness proposed by Mark Granovetter, moral economy by Karl Polanyi, and social and symbolic capital by Pierre Bourdieu.

 References